The most severe criminal offense in Arizona is classified as a felony.

 - Violent crimes

-Penalties for Felonies in Scottsdale
+Penalties for Felonies in Arizona

 In Arizona, felonies are divided into six classes.
 Each class of felony has general guidelines for sentencing that the court can, but is not required to, use when determining penalties to impose on the guilty offender.

 The advisory sentencing for each category of felony include:

 - Class 1: 25 years to life in prison